Propane explosion kills firefighter, injures 6 others

-FARMINGTON, Maine (AP) — A propane explosion leveled new construction that houses a nonprofit after crews arrived to investigate the smell of gas Monday morning, killing one firefighter and injuring at least six others, officials said.
+FARMINGTON, Maine (AP) — A powerful propane explosion leveled new construction that houses a nonprofit after crews arrived to investigate the smell of gas Monday morning, killing one firefighter and injuring at least six others, officials said.

-The building had been evacuated after the smell of gas was detected, said Farmington Town Selectman Scott Landry.
-One firefighter was killed, and six others were taken to a hospital, he said.
+The building had been evacuated after the gas was detected, said Farmington Town Selectman Scott Landry.
+One firefighter was killed, and six others were taken to hospitals, he said.

 The conditions of the injured firefighters weren’t immediately known.

-The building housing Leap Inc., which serves people with cognitive and intellectual disabilities, was only a couple of weeks old, Landry said.
+The building housing LEAP Inc., which serves people with cognitive and intellectual disabilities, had recently opened, Landry said.
 A hole is all that is left.

+“It’s a war zone.
+It’s just a mess,” Landry said.
+“The building is gone.”

-The blast around 8:30 a.m. was heard for miles around.
-Video shows debris raining down on homes and buildings in the neighborhood.
+The blast around 8:30 a.m. was heard for miles and had enough force to blow a vehicle across an intersection.
+Paper, insulation and building debris rained on the area.
 Several nearby businesses have closed.

 Kim Hilton, who works in the admissions department at the nearby University of Maine at Farmington, said there were scary moments when the blast occurred.